Solution | Process Mining#

 Optional columns can be added to enrich the analysis, including:

-Resource: the person or cost center that executed the action.
-It could be defined at a case level or at an activity level
+Indicates the person or cost center that executed the action.
+It could be defined at a case level or at an activity level.

 You can follow along with the solution in the Dataiku gallery.